pxp888/partyshots/README.md

 ## Structure

 The site is run on Django which is hosted on heroku.
-Data storage is handled by a heroku postgres database for metadata, and amazon AWS S3 storage for the photos themselves.
+Data storage is handled by a heroku postgres database for metadata, and amazon AWS S3 storage for the files themselves.

 ## Information flow